a4z/libsl3/BAZEL_SETUP_CONTEXT.md

 ## Next Steps

-1. Investigate and fix version test SQLite version alignment
+Note that the order will defined, not as written here.

-2. Add hedron_compile_commands to MODULE.bazel for VS Code IntelliSense
+- Add hedron_compile_commands to MODULE.bazel for VS Code IntelliSense
+- Add a github action that builds bazel
-3. Add Xcode toolchain configuration
+- Add Xcode toolchain configuration
-4. Add GCC (brew) toolchain configuration
+- Add GCC (brew) toolchain configuration
-5. Test builds with different toolchains
+- Test builds with different toolchains

+- In the github action, I need a check that both, CMake and SQLite use the same sqlite3 version.
+- Use the sqlite build from the central repo.

 ## Architecture